MicrosoftDocs/memdocs/memdocs/intune/protect/epm-policies.md

 - Set default rules for elevation requests for any file that isn't managed by an Endpoint Privilege Management elevation rule on that device.
 - Configure what information EPM reports back to Intune.

 A device must have an elevation settings policy that enables support for EPM before the device can process an elevation rules policy or manage elevation requests.
+When support is enabled, the `C:\Program Files\Microsoft EPM Agent` folder is added to the device along with the EPM Microsoft Agent which is responsible for processing the EPM policies.

 ### Create a Windows elevation settings policy